johnalison/WorkingPhilosophy/StrictWithYourself.md

 - Ask your people "What do you need to get your job done?"
 Then go out and get that.

 - Most important thing to learn is: We have so much to learn.
 Realize this and open your mind.

+- You should invite some to your table because they deserve it, other because they may come to deserve it.